Datura stramonium: Toxicity

-All parts of Datura plants contain dangerous levels of the tropane alkaloids atropine, hyoscyamine, and scopolamine, which are classified as deliriants, or anticholinergics.
+All parts of Datura plants contain dangerous levels of the tropane alkaloids atropine, hyoscyamine, and scopolamine, all of which are classified as deliriants, or anticholinergics.
 The risk of fatal overdose is high among uninformed users, and many hospitalizations occur among recreational users who ingest the plant for its psychoactive effects.
 Deliberate or inadvertent poisoning resulting from smoking jimsonweed and other related species has been reported.
+Numerous other alkaloids have been detected at lower levels in the plant including methylecgonine in the roots, apoatropine in the stems, leaves, and other parts, and tropine in the flowers and other parts.

 The amount of toxins varies widely from plant to plant.
 As much as a 20:1 variation can be found between plants, and a given plant's toxicity depends on its age, where it is growing, and the local weather conditions.
-A particularly strong difference has been found between plants growing in their native ranges and plants that have adjusted to growing in non-native ranges where the atropine and scopolamine concentration may be up to 20–40 times lower than in the native range, it is suspected that this is an evolutionary response to lower predatory pressures.
+A particularly strong difference has been found between plants growing in their native ranges and plants that have adjusted to growing in non-native ranges: in the latter, the atropine and scopolamine concentration may be up to 20–40 times lower than in the native range.
+It is suspected that this is an evolutionary response to lower predatory pressures.
 Additionally, within a given plant, toxin concentration varies by part and even from leaf to leaf.
 When the plant is younger, the ratio of scopolamine to atropine is about 3:1; after flowering, this ratio is reversed, with the amount of scopolamine continuing to decrease as the plant gets older.
-In traditional cultures, a great deal of experience with and detailed knowledge of Datura was critical to minimize harm.
+In traditional cultures, a great deal of experience and detailed knowledge of Datura was critical to minimize harm.
 An individual seed contains about 0.1 mg of atropine, and the approximate fatal dose for adult humans is >10 mg atropine or >2–4 mg scopolamine.

+Recently a rodent study investigating a methanolic extract derived from the whole plant reported significant behavioural and neurochemical effects.
+The extract induced memory deficits, along with anxiogenic and depressive-like behaviours.
+These effects were associated with elevated lipid peroxidation and a marked depletion of antioxidant enzymes in the brain.
+Histological analysis revealed disrupted neuronal morphology in the hippocampus and medial prefrontal cortex, providing evidence suggestive of the plant's neurotoxic potential.

-Datura intoxication typically produces delirium, hallucination, hyperthermia, tachycardia, bizarre behavior, urinary retention, and severe mydriasis with resultant painful photophobia that can last several days.
+Datura intoxication typically produces delirium, hallucination, hyperthermia, tachycardia, bizarre behavior, urinary retention, and severe mydriasis, with resultant painful photophobia that can last several days.
 Pronounced amnesia is another commonly reported effect.
 The onset of symptoms generally occurs around 30 to 60 minutes after ingesting the herb.
 These symptoms generally last from 24 to 48 hours, but have been reported in some cases to last as long as two weeks.

 As with other cases of anticholinergic poisoning, intravenous physostigmine can be administered in severe cases as an antidote.